abedygathaba/Speech-Rec/README.md

 # Speech-Rec
 Just a model i was trying to see how it works.
-It a speech recognition model can be used any how you feel just be creative.
+It's a speech recognition model can be used any how you feel just be creative.
 Shout Out to @bensonruan